jmascia/KLCPopup/README.md

 There are a few ways to dismiss a popup:

 If you have a reference to the popup instance, you can send this message to it.
 If `animated`, then it will use the animation specified in `dismissType`.
-Otherwise it will just disappear.
+Otherwise it will just disappear:

 	- (void)dismiss:(BOOL)animated;

-If you lost your reference to a popup or you want to make sure no popups are showing, this class method dismisses any and all popups in your app.
+If you lost your reference to a popup or you want to make sure no popups are showing, this class method dismisses any and all popups in your app:

 	+ (void)dismissAllPopups;

-Also you can call this category method from `UIView(KLCPopup)` on your contentView, or any of its subviews, to dismiss its parent popup.
+Also you can call this category method from `UIView(KLCPopup)` on your contentView, or any of its subviews, to dismiss its parent popup:

 	- (void)dismissPresentingPopup; // UIView category